You can see the neon lights of Times Square, just a block or so from Jimmy’s Corner.

-My husband had told me about this hole-in-the-wall Midtown bar many times; he’d hung out here one night in the early ’90s when he was in NYC for a wedding.
-His stories from that fun evening had piqued my interest over the years, but for whatever reason, I had not yet crossed Jimmy’s threshold until last Sunday.
+My husband Mike had told me about this hole-in-the-wall many times; he’d hung out here one night in the early ’90s when he was in NYC for a wedding.
+His stories from that evening had piqued my interest over the years, so I knew it was only a matter of time until I made it to Jimmy’s Corner.

 The joint’s front room was relatively quiet with a group of what felt like colorful regulars chilling at the bar.
-The last seat, farthest from the door, was occupied by none other than the former boxing trainer, Jimmy Glenn, himself.
+The last seat, farthest from the door, was occupied by none other than Jimmy Glenn.

 |When it comes to New York bars, Jimmy’s Corner is the real deal.|